uDALES/u-dales/docs/udales-getting-started.md

 ## Set-up

-To set up a new simulation, `da_prep.sh` in `u-dales/tools/utils` is used to create a new simulation setup `new_exp_id` based on another simulation `old_exp_id`.
+To set up a new simulation, `copy_inputs.sh` in `u-dales/tools/` is used to create a new simulation setup `new_exp_id` based on another simulation `old_exp_id`.
 All `exp_ids` are three digit numbers, e.g. 001, and are stored in directories of that name.
 Scripts requires several variables to be set up.
 You can do this by copying and pasting the snippet below or by including it in a bash script (or bash profile if you are unlikely to change them).

 ``` sh
 # We assume you are running the following commands from your